 - Many organisations were involved in energy efficiency, and a partnership approach was developed.

-SAP has been adopted by government as part of the UK national standard for calculating the energy performance of buildings.
+SAP (Standard Assessment Procedure) is a way of reliably estimating the energy efficiency of a home.
+It has been adopted by the UK government as part of the national standard for calculating the energy performance of buildings.